comsave/prometheus-pushgateway-bundle/README.md

 # morty-counts

+## Symfony Prometheus + PushGateway integration

-Teaching Morty how to count and sending the results to Prometheus. + High Availability Option
+Teaching Morty how to count and sending the results to Prometheus. +High Availability Setup

 ## Requirements